top of page

 Looking at North Korea from the Dora Conservatory

-What is the Korean DMZ (de-militarized zone)?
+What is the Korean DMZ (De-Militarized Zone)?

 A stark scar across the Korean peninsula, the Demilitarized Zone (DMZ) stands as a potent symbol of the ongoing division between North and South Korea.
 Established in 1953 as part of the Korean Armistice Agreement, it marked the end of the brutal Korean War, but not a formal peace treaty.
 This 2.5-mile (4-km) wide buffer zone, heavily guarded by both sides, represents the enduring tension and unresolved conflict that continues to simmer beneath the surface.

 The DMZ is a landscape of fortifications.
 Barbed wire fences, guard posts, and landmines paint a picture of a divided land, where heavily armed militaries face each other across the line.
 While demilitarized in name, the DMZ has witnessed occasional clashes and incursions, reminding everyone of the fragility of peace in the region.
-The Joint Security Area (JSA) within the DMZ serves as a unique meeting point, where iconic blue buildings and tense face-to-faces between soldiers highlight the constant undercurrent of tension.

 However, beneath the surface lies another layer to the story - the infamous North Korean infiltration tunnels.
 Dug between the 1960s and 1980s, at least four of these tunnels were designed to allow surprise attacks on South Korea.
 Each discovery was a chilling reminder of the North's intentions and the ever-present threat.
 While some tunnels became tragic sites like the Third Tunnel of Aggression, where a US Navy commander lost his life, today, they serve as tourist attractions, offering a glimpse into the past and a stark reminder of the consequences of conflict.